TiendaNube/api-docs/guides/Payment Provider/README.md

 This option gives the buyer a more store-branded experience which improves the user experience quality.

+#### Modal Payment Option
+Some Payment Providers offer SDKs which render a lightbox or modal with an embedded iframe containing the Payment Provider’s checkout UI on the Merchant’s website, giving the buyer a more transparent-like experience.
+In this case, though the buyer never really leaves the merchant's website, the checkout flow is run under the Payment Provider's domain.

+This option allows the app to take full control of the front to render all the necessary elements to start the payment process.

+> **Note:** Requires a very intense internal certification process.

 ### Checkout Payment Options Implementation (Checkout JS API)

-As explained before, the developer is in charge of the frontend and backend implementations.
-The developer should make a frontend implementation according to our JS APIs specifications.
-The JS implementation file must be hosted on a CDN that must be able to handle potentially high traffic concurrency with, of course, a secure URL.
+As explained before, the developer is in charge of the JS and REST implementations.
+The developer's JS implementation must follow our JS APIs specifications in order to properly integrate with our checkout.
+The file containing the app's JS implementation must be hosted on a CDN which must be able to handle potentially high traffic concurrency with, of course, a secure URL.

-[In this link](../../resources/checkout_js.md) you can find very detailed information on how the Checkout JS API is implemented and through a URL as the `checkout_js_url` property of the `Payment Provider` object.
+[In this link](../../resources/checkout_js.md) you can find very detailed information on how the Checkout JS API is implemented and provided through a URL as the `checkout_js_url` property of the `Payment Provider` object, which our checkout will fetch when needed.

 #### Adding a Checkout Payment Option